When an OAuth client presents an access token for validation, PingFederate (as an

 Select the applicable ATM instance or click Create New

-If you are creating a new ATM instance, complete the required fields in the Type and Instance Configuration tabs.
+If you are creating a new ATM instance, provide the required information on the Type and Instance Configuration screens.

-On the Session Validation tab, select the check box for each
+On the Session Validation screen, select the check box

-If authentication sessions are not enabled, you can still select features on this tab, but access token validation may fail until authentication sessions are enabled.
+If authentication sessions are not enabled, you may still continue selecting features on this screen; however, access token validation may fail until authentication sessions are enabled.

-If this is a child ATM instance, select the Override Session Validation Settings check box and edit as needed.
+If this is a child instance, select the Override Session Validation Settings check box and make the adjustments as needed.

-Feature Description Include session identifier in access token When selected, the ATM instance includes the value of the pi.sri session identifier in the access tokens it issues.
-An OAuth client that is allowed to access the session management API can get information about sessions associated with the session identifier.
-The client can also request PingFederate to extend or revoke the sessions.
-For more information, see Session Management API.
-Check for valid authentication session When selected, an access token is considered invalid unless the user has a valid authentication session.
+Feature Description Check for valid authentication session When selected, an access token is considered invalid unless the user has a valid authentication session.
 If the user does not have a valid session, PingFederate returns an

 An authentication session is invalid when one of the following conditions applies:

-- The authentication session has timed out based on the Idle Timeout field value in .
+- The authentication session has timed out based on the Idle Timeout field value on the Sessions screen.

-- The authentication session has expired based on the Max Timeout field value in .
+- The authentication session has expired based on the Max Timeout field value on the Sessions screen.

-- The authentication session is not found, such as if the user has logged out.
+- The authentication session is not found; for example, the user has logged out.

-If this ATM instance issues internally managed reference tokens, match the value of the Token Lifetime (on the previous screen, Instance Configuration) to that of the Idle Timeout value.
-If you specify a Maximum Token Lifetime value on the Instance Configuration tab, ensure that the value matches that of the Max Timeout field.
+- If this ATM instance issues internally managed reference tokens, match the value of the Token Lifetime (on the previous screen, Instance Configuration) to that of the Idle Timeout.
+Similarly, if you choose to specify a Maximum Token Lifetime value on the Instance Configuration screen, ensure that the value matches that of the Max Timeout field.

-An authentication session can be revoked through the front-channel or the back-channel.
+An authentication session can be revoked via the front-channel or the back-channel.

-Update authentication session activity When selected, if the access token is valid, PingFederate also extends the lifetime of the authentication session by the Idle Timeout field value in .
+Update authentication session activity When selected, if the access token is valid, PingFederate also extends the lifetime of the authentication session by the Idle Timeout field value on the Sessions screen.

-For externally stored authentication sessions, this operation only sends updates to the external storage when the remaining idle timeout window is less than 75%.
+For externally stored authentication sessions, this operation is optimized to only send updates to the external storage when the remaining idle timeout window is less than 75%.